rabbitmq/rabbitmq-website/site/feature-flags.md

     1. it supports all feature flags enabled in the cluster and
     2. if the cluster supports all the feature flags enabled on that node.

-RabbitMQ 3.7.x and 3.8.x nodes are compatible as long as no 3.8.x feature flags are enabled.
+For example, RabbitMQ 3.12.x and 3.11.x nodes are compatible as long as no 3.12.x feature flags are enabled.

 <p class="box-warning">